<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=577820730604200&amp;ev=PageView&amp;noscript=1">

 Customer Satisfaction

-You can improve sales performance by measuring your customer’s happiness levels, indicating if your customers will buy more and advocate for your brand.
+You can improve tracking sales performance by measuring your customer’s happiness levels, indicating if your customers will buy more and advocate for your brand.

 Did your client have a positive sales cycle?
 Did they enjoy communicating with your team?
 Getting feedback from customers that have closed (and lost) can help you determine where your sales team might be lacking.